Northern Pike in British Columbia? No Freakin’ Way! BC is the Salmon capital of the world with various Trout species directly in line… right?

 LET’S GET CASTING

-With the floatplane docked, the Mercury’s mounted on the small aluminum boats, the guys were ready to hit Fishing Lake in beautiful British Columbia for Northern Pike.
+With the floatplane docked and the Mercury’s mounted on the small aluminum boats, the guys were ready to hit Fishing Lake in beautiful British Columbia for Northern Pike.

 Steve armed himself with a couple of hard “glide baits“, while Pete went with a variety of 5” swimbaits.
 Both are excellent starting choices.
 These were tied to baitcasting outfits with heavy braid or fluorocarbon line and everything cinched together by a wire leader.